 The proper loft will allow the ball to achieve true roll more quickly, minimizing bouncing and skidding for enhanced accuracy and distance control.
 You usually need some loft to lift your ball out of the slight depression caused by the ball’s weight, but many putters have too much which facilitates a further skid factor.

-The appropriate swing weight for your physical attributes and stroke will assist you to strike a delicate balance between touch and distance control.
+The appropriate head weight for your physical attributes and pendulum stroke will steady your hands and assist you to strike the correct balance between touch and distance control.

 The right types, style, and size grip for your hands will enable you to have a consistent stroke.
 The proper grip fit will offer you a steadier hold on the putter as well as promote a desired shoulder-and-arm pendulum stroke.

 The putter fitting tool we use is a great asset to getting you fit for the right loft and lie angles.
-Our putter roll board and practice mat are great items to gauge your putter needs in terms of loft and lie adjustment and type of putter which suits you best.
+We also have a putter roll board and practice mat.
+These are great items to gauge your putter needs.
+At Better Golf Shot, we mechanically assess the type of putter, which suits you best.

 Of course, style of putter is what a lot of people also do not take into consideration.
 We have both blade and mallet putters in several sizes for you to try.
+Most of the various heads we offer will be in stock to see and feel.
 Finding a putter that can visually confirm and conform to your target line will ensure consistent accuracy.
 It is all about alignment when we recommend a putter style.
 Good putting alignment comes from the ability to align your putter’s face directly to your target.
-Players who have trouble with alignment either start putts off line or have to make a compensation to get the ball on line.
-Neither option is good for consistent putting.
+Many players have trouble with alignment.
+The golfer either starts a putt off line, or has to make an angle correction to get the ball on line.
+Neither option is good in order to achieve consistent putting performance.

 Another part of our putter fitting program uses our skid board to true roll.
 We can use it to determine the skid factor of your current putter and advise you about what we can do to change it for the better.